Apostrophe

 Adding group permissions

 The second section of the permissions tab is structured almost identically to the top section, with the first input field showing a list of groups created by the Groups Manager, rather than individual users.
-Again, each group can be assigned a role of "Editor" or "Contributor", with permissions reflected in the matrix to the right of the group.
+Again, each group can be assigned "Modify", "Archive", and "Publish" permissions.

 Like the User Permissions, the Group Permissions will not override permissions given to the Group in the Group Manager.